nicedude80/airshipsmod/README.md

-# airshipsmod
+# Airships
-A Stonehearth mod thast adds airships.
+A Stonehearth mod.

+Credits:
+- nicedude80 (Code and art.)
+- Radiant Entertainment (For creating a great game and supporting it's community.)